ivanbozic/ivanbozic.com/README.md

 # Personal website

 Just a simple repository to host my own personal website over at [ivanbozic.com](http://ivanbozic.com/).
 Plain HTML, CSS and a little bit of Javascript.
+The site is built using [Jekyll](https://jekyllrb.com/).

 ## License